 We have long fought for the freedom to define who we are and who we want to be, and to live without prejudice or discrimination based upon our identity.
 In recent years this freedom has increasingly been considered a basic human right that is challenged by deep-set cultural constructs and societal expectations.
 The fight for the rights of the gay community eventually led to the legalisation of same-sex marriage in Denmark in 2012; and the feminist movement has experienced multiple waves throughout recent history, the current surge seeing, amongst other issues, a fight for equal rights in the workplace and an end to everyday sexism.

-Now, after a millennia of living in the roles of men and women according to the expectations pressed upon us, the boundaries of gender itself are being challenged in the search for freedom to live without the pressure of expectation.
+Now, after millennia living in the roles of men and women according to the expectations pressed upon us, the boundaries of gender itself are being challenged in the search for freedom to live without the pressure of expectation.

 Challenging the status-quo